 Individuals wishing to report an incident of sexual violence, harassment, assault, or stalking may do so by contacting the Title IX Coordinator or one of the Title IX Deputy Coordinators listed in this document by email or by phone.
-If desired, the complainant may begin the report process by disclosing the incident to another responsible employee (university faculty/staff member or Resident Assistant/Commuter Assistant) who will then facilitate a confidential reporting process.
+If desired, the complainant may begin the report process by disclosing the incident to another responsible employee (any university employee besides confidential employees in the Well counseling center) who will then facilitate a confidential reporting process.